Dasharo/docs/docs/variants/protectli_vp2420/recovery.md

 * [Prepared RTE](../../transparent-validation/rte/v1.1.0/quick-start-guide.md)
 * SOIC-8 Pomona clip
-* 6 wire cables
+* 6x female-female wire cables

 ## Connections

-To prepare the stand for flashing follow the steps shown below:
+To prepare the stand for flashing follow the steps described below:

 1. Connect the wire cables to the Pomona clip.